Dev-Dominic/Lab-Registrar/docs/controllers.md

 **Generate Schedule**

-1. LabtechID validation
-2. Query TimeSlot model for all timeslots that are associated with LabTechID
+1. Query TimeSlot model for all timeslots that are associated with LabTechID
-3. Format list of TimeSlots into a json object
+2. Format list of TimeSlots into a json object

 ```json